Itiviti/git-bare-node-rest-api/README.md

 You can run it manually using `npm start`, or use [forever](https://www.npmjs.com/package/forever) to keep it running.

-Set the `REPODIR` env variable to the folder containing your bare repositories.
+Set the `REPOSITORIES_DIR` env variable to the folder containing your bare repositories.

 ## Credits